artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

 Despite being common for majority of models, Sigmoid and Tanh are still used for Recurrent Neural Networks (RNN).
 <br>
+### Appropriate Initialization
+Closely tied to the selection of activation functions for hidden layers is the weight initialization used for each layer.
+The initialization step is very critical to the model’s ultimate performance.
+For our two most popular activation functions, the most common are Xavier Initialization for Tanh and He initialization for ReLU function.
+For more details and an interactive illustration of the impact of initialization on the learning please refer to [DeepLearning.Ai notes](https://www.deeplearning.ai/ai-notes/initialization/) on this topic.
+To illustrate this, consider the three-layer neural network below.
+You can try initializing this network with different methods and observe the impact on the learning.
+<br><br>
 ## Activation Functions for The Output Layer
 Since the output layer directly generates a prediction, the type of activation function is highly dependent on our prediction type.
 The three main activation functions are Linear, Sigmoid (Logistic) and Softmax.
 ### Linear function